Ph.D., University of North Carolina, Chapel Hill (2001).

 This course examines common assumptions about the relationship between literacy and cognitive and/or social, political and/or economic development.

-ITSF 4060: Latinos in urban schools
+ITSF 4060: Latinos in Urban schools

-Students will be introduced to theories and research explaining why Latinos in the United States are least likely of all major social groups to be enrolled in school and, as adults, are most likely to lack a high school diploma.
+Course Overview: Students will be introduced to theories and research explaining why Latinos in the United States are least likely of all major social groups to be enrolled in school and, as adults, are most likely to lack a high school diploma.
 The course will explore the racial/ethnic differences that exist between and within recent immigrant groups, drawing especially on research that shows the diversity of cultural backgrounds within Latino subgroups.
-Topics will include assimilation of new immigrants, educational achievement and persistence in school, language and schooling, the interplay of race and gender and class with educational attainment, and transitional communities.
+Topics will include assimilation of new immigrants, educational achievement and persistence in school, language and schooling, the interplay of race and gender and class with educational attainment, and transnational communities.

 ITSF 5000: Methods of inquiry: Ethnography and participant observation